Old Mole Variety Hour

 You can leave comments for the Moles at firstname.lastname@example.org or by clicking on the comment section for any of our audio pieces.

-To hear the whole show, click on the play button above.
-To hear the separate pieces and for more information, follow their links below:
+To hear the whole show (and how all the pieces hang together and support each other), use the play button below.
+To hear individual pieces and find more information, follow these links:

 Are human beings capable of living in a better society in which cooperation predominates over competition?
 Harvard psychologist Felix Warneken discusses experiments showing that kids of 18 months have a spontaneous impulse to help others in need.
 More about this here.